Liz Foster - Doula, Placenta Encapsulator and Childbirth Educator

 • Call or text (7am-10pm) 720-593-0014 after birth.
 I will pick up your placenta during daytime hours.

-• **Keep your placenta cool and clean until it is received.
-Get it on ice within one hour of birth & in a refrigerator within 4 hours of birth, if possible.**
+• **Keep the placenta cool until it is picked up.
+Get it on ice within one hour of delivery or in a refrigerator within 4 hours of delivery.
+Treat it like a steak.**

-• Do not allow your placenta to be sent to the pathology department, unless it is medically necessary.
-Ask to speak to the patient advocate if necessary.
+• Do not allow your placenta to be sent to the pathology department.
+Ask to speak with a patient advocate if necessary.

-• Pay any remaining balance (Zelle, Venmo, Paypal, cash) when I receive the placenta.
+• Pay any remaining balance (Zelle, Venmo, Paypal, cash) when I pick up the placenta.

 • REST, enjoy your new baby, and I will take care of the rest!